xxtraPickles/icarusMods/README.md

 * Convert charcoal into Coal Ore
 * Extract oxite from fish (Material Processor Only)
 * Create oxite from Fiber and Reed Flowers (Material Processor Only)

+**Update 1/4/2023**
+* Overhauled drop and conversion rates
+* Should be possible to sustain ores from just killing animals now instead of mining